openshift/enhancements/enhancements/rhcos/multi-stream.md

 ### Risks and Mitigations

-Significant features delivered over the next three years have a hard dependency on the next major *host OS version*.
-While we don't anticipate that, it is not easy to forecast the next three years of features.
-Additionally, RHEL9 is entering the phase of its lifecycle where new features cannot be assumed.
-Therefore
+Core OpenShift Features delivered over the next three years have a hard dependency on the newer major *host OS version*.
  -- Some OpenShift features may need to be limited to use on RHEL10 nodes.
- While the labeling of nodes with the ID and VERSION_ID is meant to help here this will often require a higher level "scheduler" to ensure that workloads which are dependent on an underlying OS feature end up on nodes which match the requirements.
+ While the labeling of nodes with the ID and VERSION_ID is meant to help here this will often require a higher level "scheduler" that not only targets nodes labeled with the desired labels but tailors the workload, for instance CNV qemu pods may operate with different configuration or container image based on host OS version.
  -- Or, some features may be deferred for significant period of time until RHEL10 is the older of the two supported OSes.
  -- Or, some features will need to be backported to RHEL9.